 The track has flat coastal stretches at the Okiato and Orongo Bay ends.
 In between it traverses mixed bush where there are hundreds of steps to be encountered requiring a reasonable level of fitness.
-To download a map and find out more about the full circle walk, visit the Bay of Islands Walkway Trust
+To download a map and find out more about the full circle walk, visit the Bay of Islands Walkway Trust website.

 Paihia Viewpoint: School Road Track

 A short steep track accessed from School Road, taking you through shady native bush with dappled light reflecting off the stream.
 It’s well maintained and long enough (1.5km return) to give you a bit of a workout, but with rewarding views of Opua Forest and the Bay of Islands.
 No dogs allowed on this one.

 A 6km track taking you from Waitangi along the river and concluding with at the waterfall.
 This is a well-maintained walk and a good option for families, although be careful after heavy rains as parts of the track get slippery.
 A boardwalk section takes you through the mangroves forests.
 Again, a Tuktuk or taxi ride home is the preferred conclusion to this walk.